monkphin/Colour-Forge/TESTING.md

 ### Text Box issues.
 Another persistent issue I encountered was with the Materialize text box.
 For some reason this would not readily adjust when changing screen resolution during testing, consistently causing issues with page overflow which resulted in the page shrinking within the window at varying screen resolutions, compressing the site into itself.
 I noticed that I'd omitted to include the Javascript provided by Materialize to help with text box resizing, however even with this added I was finding the behaviour was still present.

-In order to resolve this I had to create my own custom text box, outside of that offered by materialize and come up with some custom javascript to assist with resizing.
-I'm still unsure why the Materialize solution didn't work, however I feel that adding my own custom box actually improved the UI somewhat, since it allowed me to make text boxes stand out from text fields more, since the Materialize CSS framework presents both as blank lines that the user can type in, where as my custom approach presents the text box as a distinct box which I feel makes it more obvious that it can take a large volume of text, as opposed to a single line.
+To resolve this, I implemented a custom text box with accompanying JavaScript for resizing.
+This custom approach not only fixed the resizing issue but also improved the UI by making the text box visually distinct from single-line text fields.
+Unlike the default Materialize setup, which presents both inputs as blank lines, my custom text box is styled as a distinct box, signalling to users that it can accommodate larger amounts of text.

 <details>
 <summary>Reflow Bug</summary>